GryllsAddons/HCWarn/README.md

 ### Warnings:
 If you are PvP flagged, a warning will be displayed and a screen border will be shown.
 A pvp sound will also be played.
+Turtle WoW allows hardcore players to assist NPC PvP units without PvP flagging but does not allow you to assist player targets without flagging.
-The addon also includes a interact setting to help prevent flagging yourself for pvp.
+The addon includes an interact setting to help prevent flagging yourself for pvp.
 You can prevent casts on a flagged unit by using this setting with the mouseover mod (/stcast) included in [ShaguTweaks-Mods](https://github.com/GryllsAddons/ShaguTweaks-Mods).

 #### The interact setting is OFF by default - this setting is saved per character.
 You can toggle this setting by using /hcwarn interact
 #### If you are hardcore:
 - If the interact setting is **ON** and you have an PvP flagged enemy, a warning will be displayed.
-- If the interact setting is **OFF** and you have an PvP flagged enemy, the target will be instantly cleared.
+- If the interact setting is **OFF** and you have an PvP flagged enemy, the target will be instantly cleared if the target is a player.
 #### If you are NOT hardcore:
 - If the interact setting is **ON** and you have an PvP flagged target, a warning will be displayed.
-- If the interact setting is **OFF** and you have an PvP flagged player target, the target will be instantly cleared otherwise a warning will be displayed.
+- If the interact setting is **OFF** and you have an PvP flagged target, the target will be instantly cleared if the target is a player.
 ### Instances
 The addon will not display warnings or clear targets while in instances.
 The interact setting will be displayed when logging in or when leaving instances.